 To reheat the soup just place in the microwave and cook for about 5 minutes, stirring midway through.
 If it’s not done, cook for a 1-2 minutes more.

-To make this healthy soup recipe on the stove top.
+To make this healthy soup recipe in the slow cooker or on the stove top.

-In a soup pan, add the oil and cubes of beef.
+To make it on the stove top get out a soup pot and heat to high heat.
+Add the oil and cubes of beef.
 Season with salt and pepper and brown the meat.
 This should take 3-5 minutes.

 Add the onions and a little water or beef broth.
 Loosely cover the pot and let it simmer until the meat is tender.
 This can take anywhere from a half hour to an hour.
 You have to watch and add more water or broth if the liquid evaporates.